ibm-cloud-docs/assistant/create-search-skill.md

 ## Create a data collection
 {: #create-collection}

-**Attention**: Do not try to add the pre-enriched data source named *Watson Discovery News* to your instance.
+Do not try to add the pre-enriched data source named *Watson Discovery News* to your instance.
 It is not a data type that can be searched from {{site.data.keyword.conversationshort}}.
+{: important}

 1. To create a {{site.data.keyword.discoveryshort}} collection, do one of the following things: